Melinda Takeuchi

-Melinda Takeuchi is an academic, an author, a Japanologist and a Professor in the Department of East Asian Languages and Cultures and the Department of Art History at Stanford University.
+Melinda Takeuchi is an American academic, author, and Japanologist.
+She is a Professor in the Department of East Asian Languages and Cultures and the Department of Art History at Stanford University.

 Early life

 Takeuchi grew up in what was then rural-Malibu in Southern California.
 In 1966, she earned a B.A. in Asian Studies at the University of California, Santa Barbara (UCSB).
 She continued her studies at UCSB, earning a M.A. with Honors in the History of Art in 1972.
 In Japan in 1975–1976, she was a Research Fellow at Waseda University in Tokyo.

 Takeuchi was awarded her Ph.D. in the History of Art in 1979 at the University of Michigan.

 Career

 Takeuchi invested thirty years climbing the tenure-track ladder at Stanford.

 In recent years, Takeuchi's life in academia has been balanced by the activities associated with breeding Friesian horses on a small ranch in Northern California.